 Wiangaree also boasts a Primary School, Rodeo/recreation grounds, Tennis court, Anglican Church and has a school bus service 5 days per week into Kyogle.

-Picnic and toilet facilities are available at the newly developed park area in front of the Wiangaree Store where you can sit and relax or you can park your car by the lake at the southern end of the village and enjoy the tranquility and birdlife (no facilities here though).
+Picnic and toilet facilities are available at the park area in front of the Wiangaree Store where you can sit and relax or you can park your car by the lake at the southern end of the village and enjoy the tranquility and birdlife (no facilities here though).